 Social media is the new word-of-mouth marketing, especially for the under-35 set.
 If you want to reach those people, you have to be present, helpful, and engaged online.

 But no one wants to be bombarded by a sales pitch.
 They’re looking for inspiration, entertainment, assistance, and respect.
 Consistently provide them with all four of those, and you will see a return.

 No Two Platforms Are Quite Alike

 Every single social media platform is an animal unto itself.
-It’s essential that your web marketing agency have its fingers on technology’s rapid pulse.
+It’s essential that your digital marketing agency have its fingers on technology’s rapid pulse.

 At Network Affiliates, we cultivate a unique voice for your law firm that differs from one platform or audience to the next.
 Just as a public speaker modifies his or her intonation and messaging for different audiences, your social posts must be sensitive to their format.

 We make sure we know your audience, your platforms, and the approaches that pay off for each.

 Actively posting on social media is great, but it can backfire if you don’t follow up on your engagements with a response.
 If a user replies to your tweet and you ignore it, that reflects incredibly poorly on your firm.

 If a person spends time connecting with you online, we think it’s important to honor and harbor that connection.
 Respond to tweets, engage with Facebook comments, and reply to responses on your blogs.
 If someone leaves a positive review online, follow up with a thank you.
 (It might even lead to a testimonial you can use on your site!).